vandresen/DatabaseManager/DatabaseManager/Server/Documentation/Data Transfer.md

 The system supports LAS files version 2.
 The files must be located in your Azure storage account under Fileshares with name logs.

 Well header attributes can be modified in the LASDataAccess.json file.
+There are two sections:
+WellMappings - This is for the mappings between LAS and the database AlternativeKeys - If UWI is missing then you can create UWI based on other mnemonics in the LAS file

 The system will not out the box load parameter info.
 In order to add this feature you must add the following to the PPDMAccessDef.json file: